 CHASING AFTER THE WIND

-The book is called Ecclesiastes which is the Greek form of the Hebrew word Qoheleth, which means “one who addresses an assembly.”
+This book is called Ecclesiastes which is the Greek form of the Hebrew word Qoheleth, which means “one who addresses an assembly.”
 It is most often translated as “Preacher.”
 It is assumed that the author is Solomon or at least, the wisdom found there came from Solomon.

 The Book is dark and cynical.
 Though it is 3000 years old, it is timeless, it is as if it was written for us today and for our generation.
-Solomon drives us to the very edge of disaster, to the extremes of life so that we may see the futility of living a life without God.
+Solomon drives you to the very edge of disaster, to the very extremes of life so that we may see the futility of living a life without God.

 Solomon wrote from experience.
 Unfortunately, Solomon, a man known for his wisdom, turned away from God more than once pursuing all that is “under the sun.”